Shinrinyoku-Pranal/medical_insurance_predictor/README.md

 # Medical Insurance Predictor

-A simple **Flask** web application to estimate medical insurance costs based on user inputs.
-Built as part of **The D.A.G.P.
-Initiative**.
+A Flask web application to estimate medical insurance costs based on user inputs.
+Built as part of **SteelHacks 2025**.

----

 ## Features